 The Aeolipile: Hero of Alexandria’s 2,000 Year Old Steam Engine

 There is no invention more synonymous with the industrial revolution than the steam engine.
 The steam engine created countless possibilities through its novel harnessing of power that proved a game changer for human civilization, but it’s creation has far more ancient origins than most realize.

 In circa 50AD, Hero of Alexandria sketched out a proof of concept called the Aeolipile, which in a compact design incontrovertibly demonstrated the reality of steam to do work.
 Yet beyond Hero’s small circle in the famed Library of Alexandria, no one else recognized the magnitude of Hero’s discovery.

-Write to the A.D.
-History Podcast at email@example.com
+Write to Paul and Patrick, co-hosts of the A.D.
+History Podcast at firstname.lastname@example.org

 Listen to the A.D.
 History Podcast on your Favorite Podcast Platforms: Apple Podcasts, Spotify, Google Play Music, Google Podcasts, Radio.com, Pandora, iHeartRadio, TuneIn, Stitcher, RadioPublic, Pocket Casts, Player FM, Digital Podcast, Podchaser, Castbox, Podbean, Spreaker, SoundCloud, YouTube & Deezer